 My research interests lie in the history of science, medicine and religion, focusing on the interactions between these realms of belief and practice c.1500-1800.
 My current project explores the socio-cultural aspects of dissection practices beyond the well-studied context of university instruction.
 I am particularly eager to explore the meanings such anatomies acquired in the context of changing attitudes towards death, the body and the soul.
 I am also completing a book manuscript on religion and medicine in Reformation England.
 The work seeks incorporate the notion of 'double care' into our thinking about early modern medical treatment.
 ‘Double care’ was a term employed by laypeople and practitioners alike, and was used to characterise the healing process, which involved concurrent attendance upon the souls and bodies of patients.

-- Double Care: Religion and Medicine in Reformation England [Book manuscript in preparation]
+- Double Nature, Double Care: Religion and Medicine in Early Modern England [Book manuscript in preparation]

 - “Physic and Divinity: The Case of Dr John Downes M.D.
 (1627-1694)”, The Seventeenth Century 31, 4 (2016): 451-